matyalatte/re8_dualsub_mod_tool/README.md

 # re8_dualsub_mod_tool
-My tools for generating Dualsub Mod RE8.
+My tool for generating Dualsub Mod RE8.

 ### What's Dualsub Mod RE8?
-**Dualsub Mod RE8** is one of mods for resident evil village. <br>
+**Dualsub Mod RE8** is one of mods for Resident Evil Village. <br>
 This mod displays JPN sub and ENG sub at the same time.<br>
 You can download it from [here](https://www.nexusmods.com/residentevilvillage/mods/82).<br>
 <img src="https://staticdelivery.nexusmods.com/mods/3669/images/82/82-1621313421-1666838186.jpeg" width="512"><br>